-Graduate students can find employment within the department by tutoring undergraduates or working in practicals as demonstrators.
-Demonstrators are also required for the undergraduate field teaching programme, which offers trips to Scotland, Wales, Spain, Greece and Bermuda.
+Employment can be found within the department by tutoring undergraduates or working in practicals as demonstrators.
+Demonstrators are also required for the undergraduate field teaching programme, which offers trips to Scotland, Wales, Spain, Greece, and Bermuda.
 There are also plenty of volunteering opportunities within the department’s outreach programme, either by going out to local schools, providing demonstrations for groups visiting the department or helping out at the Museum of Natural History.

 Milestones in the career of a graduate student

 Further details can be found in Earth Sciences’ Graduate Handbook, but a summary of the key stages in the graduate student career are detailed below.

 Transfer of Status

 Graduates are registered as Probationary Research Students (PRS) for the first year of study, after which they must apply to transfer their status to either Doctor of Philosophy (DPhil) or Master of Sciences by Research (MSc(R)).
 In most cases students will apply for Transfer of Status during the fourth term of study (usually Michaelmas Term of the second year), and will then give an oral presentation and attend an interview with a departmental panel.

 Following the interviews students will receive feedback from their assessors to give an indication of areas for possible further study and development.

 All DPhil students must apply for Confirmation of Status before they submit their thesis for examination.
 Confirmation of Status is intended to provide a check that their work on the thesis continues to develop and progress satisfactorily.
 In most cases students will apply for Confirmation of Status during the seventh term of study (usually Michaelmas Term of the third year).
 Each student will give an oral presentation about their research and will produce a poster to communicate their research to the wider department.
 An interview based on a progress report, the poster, and the oral presentation also forms part of the Confirmation process.